Luise Ermisch

 She became known for the "Luise Ermisch Method" ("Luise-Ermisch-Methode"), an approach to industrial production involving detailed planning that subdivided the manufacturing process into individual work station segments and allowed for quantity and quality of output to be precisely measured, evaluated, bench-marked and attributed.
 The resulting statistical output could be used to feed a system of incentives and rewards.
 Because East Germany operated with a centrally directed economy, it was possible to disseminate the "Luise Ermisch Method" relatively easily.

 Life

 The daughter of a master butcher, Ermisch was apprenticed in the dress-making business between 1930 and 1933, after which a period of unemployment followed.
 Between 1937 and 1939 she was working as a seamstress.
-During the war she was conscripted to work as a welder until 1945.
+During the Second World War she was conscripted to work as a welder until 1945.